ArduPilot/ArduConfigurator/DEV-HINTS.md

 We're not actually using any of the original MSP serial/usb protocol, its just the old protocol that was used, and i'm progressively massaging it till theres none left.

+## MavLink replacing MSP. - these seems to be a lot of MSP code in there thats not being used/executed any more, and is just 'dead code'.

+Yep.
+I'm calling it 'reference material' to help understand how it *did* work before i messed it all up with this mavlink mellarky.

+ I'll go through at an appropriate time and drop all those unused bits on the floor.   eg js/mavsp/MAVSPHelper.js -> self.processData function (1500 lines of unsed code).  that sort of thing.